 I wouldn’t exactly have said I would go out and buy Drake’s album but there are a number of his songs that I really like.
 He definitely got the crowd going early on with “Started From The Bottom”.
 His newer songs are the ones I know better so I was glad he did a mix.
 He is the first rapper I’ve seen live and I was pleasantly surprised with how good he was live.
 Not just the rapping, he has actually got a really good singing voice too.
 Obviously wasn’t going to turn down a free concert but consider me converted.
 I’ll be going to see him again no matter how much the tickets cost.

 The highlight of my night was seeing how absolutely embarrassing some white people are.
 It was like watching a nature programme.
 When we got there my friend said “I hope it’s not going to be a bit too ghetto for us and scary” and I was like “nah it will just be all Fiat 500 Twitter girls”, and guess what?
 It was!
+Although as a London lifestyle blogger I probably fall into the most basic of basic bitch categories.

 To be honest with you it’s quite lucky I am here to tell the tale as I spent the majority of the night pointing out people doing their Instagram modelling in front of the O3 sign and shouting “SEE LOOK, FIAT 500 TWITTER”.